This creamy cauliflower curry, called Malai Gobi in Hindi, has tender cauliflower florets swimming in a creamy, mildly spiced white sauce.

 Frequently asked questions

-You can, although it takes so little time to make on the stovetop you might not want to break out the IP for it.
+You can, although it takes so little time to make on the stovetop you might not want to use the IP for it.
 But if you absolutely want to use the Instant Pot you can cook in it all the way up to step 6.
 Saute the ingredients with the IP set to the "saute" function.
 After adding the water and spices cover and cook under high pressure for 5 minutes so the cauliflower tenderizes, then release the pressure manually after 10 minutes.
 Stir in the coconut paste and lemon.

 That would be awesome.
 Roasted cauliflower would add more depth of flavor and would taste great in this.
 If you have roasted cauliflower on hand definitely feel free to use it here.